Water Reclamation

 In the last year, we:

-• Treated an average of 1.9 million gallons of wastewater daily
+• Treated over 801 million gallons of wastewater

-• Distributed over 704 million gallons of reclaimed water that was used for irrigation
+• Distributed more than 243 million gallons of reclaimed water that was used for irrigation purposes

 Key Priority Area: Water, Wastewater and Drainage: